 In the midst of all the imperfections, frailties, and disarray that pervade in and around us, something beautiful and divine can still be arise.
 There is hope that order will rise in chaos, and harmony amidst dissonance.

-My choice to work mainly with Sinamay fabric and Sterling board is largely inspired by both its physical properties and social significance.
-Unlike the traditional canvas and wood panels, the Sinamay’s rough open weave and several large knots, as well as the Sterling boards’ coarse and variegated wood pattern, create a space to explore the beguiling tension between chaos and order, distortion and perfection, harmony and dissonance.
+My choice to work mainly with Saguran fabric and, more recently, Sterling board is largely inspired by both its physical properties and social significance.
+Unlike the traditional canvas and wood panels, the Saguran's rough open weave and knots in random spots, as well as the Sterling boards’ coarse and variegated wood pattern, create a space to explore the beguiling tension between chaos and order, distortion and perfection, harmony and dissonance.
 These nuances and seeming imperfections of the surface, alongside the rigid and straight lines that are later marked on the foreground, make the creative process an exciting journey.
 Each piece responds differently even to the same medium and technique.
 Sometimes it absorbs, other times it pushes back, generating a sense of uncertainty and anticipation that stimulates artistic experimentation and conversation along the creative journey.

-Finally, Sinamay is handwoven by artisan weavers from the Philippines using Abaca fiber, a 100% eco-friendly material from the processed stalks of the Abaca tree, a banana palm native to the Philippines.
-My use of Sinamay is also a celebration of my Filipino heritage, allowing me to explore new grounds without ever losing touch with the place I first called home.
+Finally, Saguran is handwoven by artisan weavers from the Philippines using raffia fiber, a 100% eco-friendly material from the young sheaths of the Buri palm.
+My use of Saguran is also a celebration of my Filipino heritage, allowing me to explore new horizons without ever losing touch with the place I first called home.